-ROI calculations are based on cost savings and revenue growth that can be directly linked to the investment in a single step, but this doesn’t tell the full story.
-There are further benefits that either lead to revenue growth indirectly or offer advantages that are harder to put a number on—but are still crucial to your success.
+ROI calculations are based on cost savings and revenue growth that can be directly linked to the investment in a single step, but this alone doesn’t tell the full story.
+There are further benefits that either lead to revenue growth indirectly or have additional qualitative advantages that are harder to put a number on—but are still a vital part of your success.

 Growing Employee Engagement

-Extensive research from organizations including Gallup and Deloitte, confirms over and over that employee growth and development are key drivers of employee engagement, and the Global Employee Engagement Index (GEEI) reports that employee training results in a 27% improvement in employee engagement.
+Extensive research from organizations including Gallup and Deloitte confirms over and over that employee growth and development are key drivers of employee engagement.
+The Global Employee Engagement Index (GEEI) reports that employee training results in a 27% improvement in employee engagement.

 Attracting and Retaining Talent

-Employee training isn’t just a nice perk anymore; as an employee benefit, it’s a base requirement.
+Corporate learning isn’t just a nice perk anymore—as an employee benefit, it’s a base requirement.
 But there are other ways learning and development programs reduce turnover as well.
 Consider the following:

-- The Research shows that fostering internal career growth for employees improves employee engagement and commitment to the organization.
+- Fostering internal career growth for employees improves employee engagement and commitment to the organization.

-According to Gallup, the cost of replacing an employee ranges from half to twice the employee’s annual salary, and that doesn’t factor in intangible costs such as the loss of institutional knowledge and customer relationships and the possible impact on team morale.
-While it’s difficult to translate this into a simple ROI calculation, the impact is indisputable.
+- The cost of replacing an employee ranges from half to twice the employee’s annual salary, and that doesn’t factor in intangible costs such as the loss of institutional knowledge and customer relationships and the possible impact on team morale.

 Building a Skilled Workforce

 Another major return on investing in employee training is the ability to ensure that your organization has the skills it needs to be innovative and competitive now and in the future.
-Respondents to LinkedIn Learning’s 2022 Workplace Learning Report said that the skills they needed for the same occupation changed by 25% between 2015 and 2021.
-The report estimates that, at that pace, the skills needed will change by 40% by 2025—just to stay in the same job.
+As we’ve already mentioned, half of employees may need to reskill by 2025.

 Think about that for a moment.
 Required skills are changing so fast that failing to provide ongoing learning opportunities for employees creates skills gaps within organizations.

-Undertaking an ROI analysis can seem like a daunting task, but by going through the process—taking stock of your goals and objectives, understanding what you’ll be measuring, and using the correct calculations—you’ll be able to articulate the value of online learning in ways your stakeholders can appreciate.
-It’s proof that you’ll be able to deliver the value you’re looking for while generating real results for your organization.
+Undertaking an ROI analysis can seem like a daunting task, but by going through the process—taking stock of your goals and objectives, understanding what you’ll be measuring and using the correct calculations—you’ll be able to articulate the value of corporate learning in ways your stakeholders can appreciate.
+It’s proof that you’ll be able to deliver the value your employees are looking for while generating real results for your organization.

-The ROI assumptions and calculations in this eBook are for illustration purposes only.
+The ROI assumptions and calculations in this guide are for illustration purposes only.
 Individual results may vary.

 Karen Karnis has a BA in sociology from the University of Guelph.
 She has worked in social services, higher education, communications and journalism.
 Karen is currently working toward a Master of Education in Sustainability, Creativity and Innovation through Cape Breton University.